logo

 2. E-wallets

-• Download your preferred E-wallet and log in
+• Install any E-wallet app on your mobile phone and log in

 • Head over to the ‘Balance’ section, followed by the ‘Add Money’ option (look for similar options, if these are not available verbatim)

-• Select credit card as the preferred payment method and add funds to your wallet
+• Choose the payment method to be credit card and add funds to your wallet

 • Once the amount is added to the wallet, send it to your bank account